 Now let’s create an identical ad within Power Editor.

-Select your current campaign, click on “Ads” and then click the “Create Ad” button at the top.
+Select your current The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve., click on “Ads” and then click the “Create Ad” button at the top.

 By default, the Type will be “Ad.”
 Leave it there and select “For a Facebook Page using a Page post.”

 Next you’ll select your Facebook Page (the Destination) and the post you want to promote.